Best of the Letters from 2010

 I know of many people who were treated cruelly and abusively by this man who claims to be a “true minister of God”!
 He had nearly all of the congregation in the U.K. in the grip of fear.
 He would suspend you for the most trivial/ridiculous reasons such as being sick (if you were sick, it would nearly always be implied as being because of some sin that you had committed).
 While he was in the U.K., I don’t think he ever anointed anyone, as he would just refuse point blank if you asked him.
 And as for counselling with him, anyone who made this mistake would be shouted at for two hours, accused of all types of crazy things (especially if you had the “misfortune” of being a woman) and then suspended inordinately.
 All of this would be kept secret from the members so that they would think that “Satan had attacked you” and that you had “fallen away from the faith.”
 Then if they condescended to let you back, the members would ostracise you and avoid you like the plague.
 But I have heard that Ron Fraser is no better. –Impacted by PCG

-Update: As of 2017 Wik Heerma was PCG HQs pastor and Regional director for the Southeast United States, and Department manager of Publishing, Personal Correspondence.
+Read: No Receipts Issued for Past 10-15 Years (about Heerma earning in the equivalent of one million South African Rand).
+Update: As of 2017 and 2020 Wik Heerma was PCG HQs pastor and regional director for the Southeast United States, publishing department manager, and Personal Correspondence department head.

 Similarities to Nazism in PCG: